 All that happened between the beginning of the bike journey and the hospital had been wiped from memory, so that the police asked if she might seek the help of a paranormal to remember the sequence of events.
 The paranormal advised her not to revisit the memory of the crash, since it would cause more trauma than good.

-The law remained ignorant.
+The law remained ignorant, as it is today.

 The few onlookers who witnessed the crash claimed they saw Chika’s brother push her to the side just before the crash took its effect, sending her flying to a safer patch of concrete.
 Chika has a child of five.
 At 34, Chika dreams of visiting The United States.
 She dreams of her brother’s return.
 He comes to her, sometimes, in her sleep, whispering, “I’m here.
 But don’t tell anyone.”